What this methodology covers

 The reverse-keyed items matter for two reasons.
 First, they control for acquiescence bias — the tendency for some respondents to agree with statements regardless of content.
 Without reverse-keyed items, an acquiescent respondent would score artificially high on every trait.
 With them, acquiescent responses cancel within each trait.
 Second, reverse-keyed items improve construct validity by forcing respondents to engage with the meaning of each statement rather than processing them as a uniform stream.

-Item presentation order is fixed in this implementation, alternating between traits to prevent carryover effects and reverse-keyed items to maintain attention.
-The original Rammstedt and John (2007) paper does not prescribe a specific order; we follow a common convention used in subsequent BFI-10 applications.
+Item presentation order is fixed in this implementation, alternating between traits to prevent carryover effects and mixing reverse-keyed items to maintain attention.
+The IPIP explicitly permits presenting items in any order; we interleave the five traits across six rounds.

 Scoring algorithm — pseudocode